ubccr/hpc-toolset-tutorial/coldfront/README.md

 Under the resource attributes section, click `Add another Resource attribute` and select `slurm_cluster` from the drop down menu.
 In the `value` field, enter `hpc`
 Click `Add another Resource attribute` and select `OnDemand` from the drop down menu.
 In the `value` field, enter `Yes`
 - Then click SAVE
+ **See more info on the OnDemand plugin at the end**

+Make an allocation attribute changeable:
+- Under the `Allocation` section, click on `Allocation Attribute Types`  Click on `slurm_account_name` check the box next to `Is changeable` and then click the SAVE button.
 - Logout

- **See below for more info on the OnDemand plugin at the end**
+### Create a project & request an allocation

-Request an allocation for the new resource as the PI user:
+As the PI user: Request an allocation for the new resource:
 - Login as the PI using local account username: `cgray` password: `test123`
-- Create a new project, filling in the name, description, and selecting any field of science
+- Click the `Add a project` button to reate a new project, filling in the name, description, and selecting any field of science
-- Request an allocation for resource: hpc
+- Once redirected to the project detail page, request an allocation by clicking on the `Request Resource Allocation` button.
+Select the `hpc` resource from the drop down menu, provide any justification, and click the `Submit` button
-- Add a user to the project - search for `csimmons` and add to the HPC cluster allocation
+- Click the `Add Users` button to add a user to the project - search for `csimmons`, select the HPC cluster allocation, check the box next to the username, and click the `Add Selected Users to Project`
 - Logout

+### Activate the allocation request
-Activate and setup the new allocation:
+As the HPC admin user, activate and setup the new allocation:
 - Login using local account username: `hpcadmin` password: `ilovelinux`
 - Navigate to the `Admin` menu and click on `Allocation Requests`
 - Click on the `Detail` button to configure and activate the allocation: